bridgecrew-perf6/ImageCaptionGeneratorDeployment/README.md

 # ImageCaptionGeneratorDeployment
 Files used for the deployment of an image caption generator for CS554/master's essay.

 To use the model, follow these instructions.
 Clone the repository and nagivate to the directory it was installed to.
 Run the command "pip install -r requirments.txt" to install all the necessary dependencies.
-Next unzip the checkpoints.zip file.
+Next unzip the checkpoints.7z file using 7zip.
 Then run the command "python caption_app <image_url>", where <image_url> is the actual url of the image you want the model to generate a caption for.
 The model should then process the image and output a caption for it.
 Keep in mind that